buildpacks/rfcs/text/0000-deprecate-service-bindings.md

 # Drawbacks
 [drawbacks]: #drawbacks

 - Existing users of bindings will be affected.
-The lifecycle and platforms should support both styles until the end of the deprecation period.
+Platforms and buildpacks should support both styles until the end of the deprecation period.

 # Alternatives
 [alternatives]: #alternatives